linhtc/resume/docs/source/skill.rst

 Another Skills:

-* Using Linux (Ubuntu distro), MacOS (El Capitan) and Windows in the past.
+* Linux (Ubuntu distro), Windows and MacOS (El Capitan).
-* Working on Version control as Git, Subversion.
+* Version control as Git, Subversion.
 * Have played with Docker a little bit.
-* Writing online document by Read the docs.
+* Written online document by Read the docs.
-* Using Trello to work more collaboratively.
+* Using Trello, Asana to work more collaboratively.
 * Building a plan of project with Microsoft Project.

 .. _hashtag-technical-php: